Windows dev environment weekly maintenance — one command for MSYS2 · winget · toolchains

 uin-Syuu: Syncs downgrades.
 MSYS2 sometimes downgrades packages intentionally;-Syualone accumulates conflicts.

-Mac Users?
+Mac users?

 Same idea covering brew + language toolchains + Flutter + CocoaPods → Mac dev environment weekly maintenance.